DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step8.md

 ### Deploy sample services

-Now that the network communications have been secureed, and ACLs have been applied, you will configure zero-trust networking using Consul intentions.
+Now that the network communications have been secured and ACLs have been applied, you will configure zero-trust networking using Consul intentions.
 Run the following command to deploy a sample backend service to the cluster.